-- Organic - Chicken meat comes from birds fed certified organic grains.
+- Organic - Chicken and turkey is certified organic.
 Organic is always non-GMO.
 Chickens derive a greater share of their diet from concentrated rations (grains) than do pigs, so we make sure they get feed of the highest standard.

 - Non-GMO Hog feed - None of the pasture/hay the animals on our farm eat is ever sprayed with anything and comes from non-GMO plants.
 We tested for Round-Up residue in the pig grain feed and according to the lab "it was one of the cleanest tests they've seen".
 While not certified organic, it was in the same neighborhood as organic with trace levels of residue.
 We attribute this good result to our neighbor Andy of Inverness Farm who is fastidious with his production and crop rotations.
 Our test was 2.9 parts per billion detected (organic is usually 1-2 ppb from drift on nearby fields, dust in trucks, wagons, and augers, etc), vs most feed that has hundreds of parts per billion.